+Rodeo Sanitary District Rodeo Sanitary District Water Pollution Control Facility

+- B = background concentration

+- C = water quality criterion or objective

+- DL = detection level

+- MEC = maximum effluent concentration

+- $\mu g/L = micrograms per liter$

+- RPA = reasonable potential analysis
-[1] The maximum effluent concentration and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL).

-[2] The maximum effluent concentration or ambient background concentration is "unavailable" when there are no monitoring data for the constituent.

-[3] RPA Results = Yes, if $MEC \ge WQC$ , B > WQC and MEC is detected, or Trigger 3

-= No, if MEC and B are < WQC or all effluent data are undetected

-- = Unknown (U) if no criteria have been promulgated or data are insufficient. - [4] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
+- [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - [2] The MEC or ambient background concentration is "Unavailable" when there are no monitoring data for the constituent. - [3] RPA Results = Yes, if MEC $\geq$ WQC, B > WQC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - = Unknown (U) if no criteria have been promulgated or data are insufficient. - [4] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
 TMDLs have been developed for mercury and PCBs in San Francisco Bay.
-Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - c.
-Whole Effluent Acute Toxicity.
-Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective. - d.
-Whole Effluent Chronic Toxicity.
-Basin Plan section 3.3.18 states, "There shall be no chronic toxicity in ambient waters.
-Chronic toxicity is a detrimental biological effect on growth rate, reproduction, fertilization success, larval development, population abundance, community composition, or any other relevant measure of the health of an organism, population, or community."
+Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs.
+A TMDL has also been developed for selenium in North San Francisco Bay, which includes San Pablo Bay.
+Basin Plan section 7.2.4.5 finds that municipal wastewater dischargers have no reasonable potential to cause or contribute to the selenium impairment in San Francisco Bay segments and, therefore, are not required to have numeric effluent limitations. - [5] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use.

-For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TUc).
-Toxic units are an indicator of the pollutant of concern (i.e., toxicity).
-At 1.0 TUc, there is no observable detrimental effect when an indicator organism is exposed to 100 percent effluent; therefore, 1.0 TUc is a direct translation of the narrative objective into a number.
-Moreover, in Technical Support Document for Water Quality-based Toxics Control (Technical Support Document or TSD) (EPA/505/2-90-001, section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development," page 60), U.S. EPA recommends that 1.0 TUc be used as a criterion continuous concentration, which generally implies a four-day average (TSD, Appendix D, page D-2).
-The Discharger conducted yearly chronic toxicity tests with no toxicity observed.
-All samples were reported as 1 TUc.
-Therefore, there is no reasonable potential for chronic toxicity in the receiving water to exceed the toxicity objective, and no WQBEL is required.

-e.
-Ammonia
+c.
+Acute Toxicity

+Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective.

+d.
+Chronic Toxicity

 - i.
 Methodology.
-The ammonia reasonable potential analysis is based on the procedure outlined in the Technical Support Document for Water Quality-based Toxics Control (Technical Support Document) (EPA/505/2-90-001, March 1991).
-According to the Technical Support Document, the reasonable potential analysis can be performed based on the receiving water concentration projected using effluent data or actual measured receiving concentrations.
-Both values may be compared directly with the Basin Plan un-ionized objectives.
+Chronic toxicity is not a priority pollutant as defined by the CTR; therefore, the procedure outlined in the Technical Support Document may be used to determine if chronic toxicity in the discharge has a reasonable potential to cause water quality objectives to be exceeded in the receiving water.
+The Technical Support Document allows the use of receiving water concentrations projected from effluent data to perform reasonable potential analyses.
 The following summarizes the steps using effluent data: - Step 1.
 Determine the number of total observations (n) for a set of effluent data and determine the highest value from that data set (the maximum effluent concentration or MEC). - Step 2.
 Determine the coefficient of variation (CV) from the data set.
-For a data set where n < 10, the CV is estimated to equal 0.6.
-For a data set where $n \ge 10$ , the CV is calculated as the standard deviation divided by the mean. - Step 3.
-Determine an appropriate ratio, R, for projecting a selected upper bound concentration (e.g., the 99th or 95th percentile) assuming a lognormal distribution.
-To do this, the percentile represented by the MEC in a data set of "n" samples, $p_n$ , needs to be determined based on the desired confidence interval, e.g., 95% or 99%.
-The 95% confidence interval was used for evaluating reasonable potential for ammonia for this Order.
+For a data set where n<10, the coefficient of variation is estimated to equal 0.6.
+For a data set where n≥10, the coefficient of variation is calculated as the standard deviation divided by the mean. - Step 3.
+Determine an appropriate ratio, R, for projecting a selected upper-bound concentration (e.g., the 99th or 95th percentile) assuming a lognormal distribution.
+To do this, the percentile represented by the MEC in a data set of "n" samples, pn, needs to be determined based on the desired confidence interval, e.g., 95% or 99%.
+The 95% confidence interval was used for evaluating reasonable potential for chronic toxicity for this Order.

-$$P_n = (1 - \text{confidence interval})^{1/n}$$
+$P_n = (1 - \text{confidence interval})^{1/n}$

-Then $C{Pn}$ and $C{upper bound}$ corresponding to the MEC percentile ( $P_n$ ) and the selected upper bound percentile (typically 99th percentile) need to be calculated using the following equation.
+Then $C{Pn}$ and $C{upper bound}$ corresponding to the MEC percentile ( $P_n$ ) and the selected upper-bound percentile (typically 99th percentile) is calculated using the following equation.